RAMBLE in the LUNE VALLEY, from DEVIL'S BRIDGE, KIRKBY LONSDALE

 This picture was taken in November 2005, on a walk with Uncle Eric.
 The stone lies on an otherwise featureless moor, above the town of Bentham.
 As can be seen it is huge measuring about 30 feet round and 12 feet high, with steps cut into it, which we scampered up so we could sit on the top.
 There were once three other stones next to this one (hence it's name), but they were apparently broken up for sharpening scythes about two hundred years ago.

-Just then a gentleman came by, and seeing Dad wth his camera enquired what model it was.
+Just then a gentleman came by, and seeing Dad with his camera enquired what model it was.
 His name was Barry Healas, and he is very interested in photography, as well as being very passionate about Gaff-Rigg Sailing.
 Quite a few minutes chat then ensued, about photography and Dad was very pleased to have met him.
-Now both Barry and Dad were faced wth climbing the so called Radical Steps that lead to the church and town.
+Now both Barry and Dad were faced with climbing the so called Radical Steps that lead to the church and town.
 (70 odd steps and steep).

 At the top, walking just a few yards left we were able to see the impressive St Mary's Church across the snow covered graveyard.
 The early morning winter sun is warming the stone of the east end and tower.

 Returning along the path and just beyond the top of the steps is the magnificent view of the sweeping bend of the river backed by the snow covered hills.
+"Just stunning", breathed Tetley.

-This is known as Ruskin's View because of a comment John Ruskin made after seeing J. M. W.Turner's painting of the scene.
-He said, "The Valley of the Lune at Kirkby Lonsdale is one of the loveliest scenes in England. . ."
+Grizzly said, "this is known as Ruskin's View, because of a comment John Ruskin made after seeing J. M. W. Turner's painting of the scene.
+He said, 'The Valley of the Lune at Kirkby Lonsdale is one of the loveliest scenes in England. . .'."

 Dad replied, "yes, you are right", as he headed determinedly along the path that took us into Underley Park.

-Crossing a small stream, the path turned left to a gate, then on to the left of the farm and to the road.
-Here it was right, and then soon right again along the rather narrow road that leads to Mansergh, Rigmaden & Killington.
 Like all the narrow side roads we were to walk along today, it was still beset with snow and ice, there just being two tracks where the tyres of vehicles had cleared it.
 This provided mostly a good surface to walk upon - when there were no vehicles coming along that is, which was most of the time.
 The uncleared sections were solid ice at least two inches thick.
 As we walked along, to the right the view was wonderful of the fells, white under their blanket of snow.

 "Is that Middleton Fell?", asked Little Eric.